iElectro13/em-hechoamano/README.md

 ## Global state management
 In this project was used ContextAPI and useReducer working together to handle the global state.

+## Main features

+- Add to cart
+- Remove from cart
+- Edit from cart
+- Send cart from whatsapp
+- Watch product detail

 ## Directories
 - assets/ : In this folder i’m going to place static files, like images, fonts, vídeos and many others utility files.